 I kept wondering why I never saw a bluebird.
 Ever.
 Not here or in New York.
 And I know they live here.
 But this morning I got up and looked out my back windows and the deck was full of bluebirds!
 A good sign for Thanksgiving, isn't it?
 Here are some of them.

 In an alternate universe, Louisa May Alcott would be 187 today.
-In my alternate universe, we all live — as a matter of course — to at least 200.
+In my alternate universe, we all live -- as a matter of course -- to at least 200.
 And because of our extended life span, we are better custodians of our earth recognizing that we will have to live in the mess we make … Continue reading HAPPY 187TH BIRTHDAY LOUISA MAY ALCOTT – Marilyn Armstrong